filipdanic/matchcase/README.md

 }
 ```

-Then both functions would be executed.
+Then those functions would be executed and evaluated right away.

 With `functional-match-case` you just pass a reference and it will be executed when needed.